+At St Mary MacKillop College, student and everv member belongs to one of our four Houses: Solomon, Tension, Woods, or Xavier.
+The House system underpins the Pastoral Care Program and is central to a student's sense of belonging school. at the Secure relationships are formed that guide the students along their learning journey.

+On enrolment, students are assigned to а vertical Homeroom in their House, consisting of students from Years 7 - 12.
+This vertical pastoral care structure enables the grouping of younger and older students together where the former can gain advice, information and support from the latter, who can, in turn, develop their leadership and mentoring skills as they act as role models for the younger students.

-At St Mary MacKillop College, every student and staff member belongs to one of our four Houses; Solomon, Tension, Woods, or Xavier.
-Upon enrolment, students are assigned to a vertical Homeroom in their House, consisting of students from Years 7 - 12.
-They will remain in this Homeroom, ideally with the same Homeroom teacher, for the length of their journey at the school.
-The Homeroom teacher is the first point of call for families and works within a House Team led by the House Leader.
+Students will remain in this Homeroom, ideally with the same Homeroom teacher, for the length of their journey at the school.
+Their Homeroom teacher is the first point of contact for families to discuss student progress, difficulties, illness, achievements or a variety of other matters.

 The House system works to strengthen the College's Josephite heritage, enhance the connection of students across and within year groups and encourage greater student and staff engagement in school events and activities.
-Students attend Homeroom each morning from Monday through Thursday, and student achievement is recognised at weekly House assemblies.
-On Friday, students attend a whole school assembly in place of Homeroom.
+Student achievement is recognised at weekly House assemblies.